Tudor Martham (1485 to 1603)

 Little is known about Martham during this period of just over 100 years.
-There are no remains of any Tudor buildings in the village.
+There are no remains of any Tudor buildings in the village although the foundations of the Vicarage are believed to date from the period.
 The biggest event of the period was undoubtedly the turbulence caused by the Reformation under Henry VIII.
 It began with his quest for a male heir.
 When Pope Clement VII refused to annul Henry’s marriage to Catherine of Aragon, so that he could remarry, the English king declared in 1534 that he alone should be the final authority in matters relating to the English church.
 The break from the Catholic Church to that of the Church of England must have had effects even in this part of remote East Anglia.

 “After the 1534 Act of Supremacy when the King was confirmed as Head of the Church he had Bishop John Fisher and Thomas More beheaded: after that I decided to keep myself hidden away in the Broads and utter nothing of any consequence.
 That at least was my intention, but twice I became embroiled in national politics.
 In 1536 the monasteries were dissolved.
 The money went straight into the royal coffers, but it caused social upheaval.
 At least the monasteries had kept people in employment and looked after beggars and vagrants.
 Now these people are a positive nuisance in the district.

 The new Bible was available to the people having been translated into English and six articles published, which were against the Pope: I am no hero so I accepted all that was done by my superiors.
 I have seen what happens to those who protest.
 The villagers have enjoyed the Bible now they can understand it, but they are beginning to ask a good number of questions.